-6. Base Color Fax Mode
+6. Profile C: Base Color Fax profile

-This section defines the lossy color mode or Profile C of TIFF for facsimile.
-Implementations of this profile are required to also implement Profile S.
+This section defines the lossy color profile of TIFF for facsimile, designated Profile C. Implementations of this profile are required to also implement Profile S as well.

-This is the base mode for color and grayscale facsimile, which means that all applications that support color fax must support this mode.
-The basic approach is the lossy JPEG compression [T.4, Annex E; T.81] of L\a\b\ color data [T.42].
-Grayscale applications use the L\ lightness component; color applications use the $L^$ , $a^$ and $b^$ components.
+This is the base profile for color and grayscale facsimile, which means that all applications that support color fax must support this profile.
+The basic approach is the lossy JPEG compression [T.4, Annex E; T.81] of Lab color data [T.42].
+Grayscale applications use the L lightness component; color applications use the L, a and b components.

-This mode uses a new PhotometricInterpretation field value to describe the L\a\b\ encoding specified in [T.42].
-This encoding differs in two ways from the other L\a\b\ encodings used in TIFF [TIFF, TTN1]: it specifies a different default range for the a\ and b\ components, based on a comprehensive evaluation of existing hardcopy output, and it optionally allows selectable range for the $L^$ , $a^$ and $b^$ components.
+This profile uses a new PhotometricInterpretation field value to describe the Lab encoding specified in [T.42].
+This encoding differs in two ways from the other Lab encodings used in TIFF [TIFF, TTN1]: it specifies a different default range for the a and b components, based on a comprehensive evaluation of existing hardcopy output, and it optionally allows selectable range for the L, a and b components.